 - LING 400 English Structures

 Semester 1 (February-June)

-See the Regulations for the up-to-date course schedule.
+See the Regulations for the Master of Teaching English to Speakers of Other Languages for the up-to-date course schedule.

 Graduates of this programme will be ready for immediate employment, have a high level of digital competence and be aware of the challenges English language educators face around the world.

 - Read what other UC postgraduate students have gone on to achieve in their studies and careers in our student and graduate profiles.